 The function of the breather is to create a vacuum in the crankcase which prevents oil from being forced out of the engine through the piston rings, oil seals or gaskets.
 The breather has a reed valve which limits the direction of air flow caused by the piston moving up and down.
-Air can flow out of the crankcase, but the one-way reed valve blocks return flow.
-It thus maintains a vacuum in the crankcase.
+Air can flow out of the crankcase, but the one-way reed valve blocks return flow and therefore maintains a vacuum in the crankcase.

 Oil laden air in the crankcase passes through the reed valve and expands into the rocker chamber.
 In the rocker chamber most oil separates from the air and drains back to the crankcase.
 The air passes through a tube and vents to the intake manifold.
+See Transaxles and Engines Manual for inspection and repair.